 How does the Election work?

 AUSU is the AU Students’ Union, and represents the undergraduate students of Athabasca University (the “membership”).
-The AUSU membership elects thirteen (13) AU students to represent them on AUSU student council.
+The AUSU membership elects AU students to represent them on AUSU student council.
 For the 2020 AUSU By-election, there are 4 vacant council seats to fill.
 The council term for the new councillors elected in the by-election would be from September, 2020 to the end of the normal 2-year term in April, 2022.

-Students were invited to nominate themselves to run for council from January 24, 2020 to February 7, 2020.
-The official candidates will be announced on February 12, 2020.
+Students will be invited to nominate themselves to run for council July 24 to August 7, 2020.
+The official candidates will be announced on August 12, 2020.

 Candidates can campaign to the membership prior to and during the election period.
 Campaigning will include candidate biographies on our website, and candidates may also campaign through the AU Student Mobile App, on the AUSU Forum, or social media.
 The AUSU website will be kept up to date with campaign and candidate information, and regular updates will be posted to social media as well as circulated to all AUSU members by email.